How to find the best estate agent

 - Ask family, friends and neighbours – it’s always good to have a personal recommendation

 - Compare local estate agents based on the facts: how quickly they sell property, how close they come to achieving the asking price and how successful they are.
-Our free, impartial tool is constantly updated and gives instant results for the estate agents in your area – see EstateAgent4Me
+Our free, impartial EstateAgent4Me tool gives you this data instantly for the estate agents in your area.

 - Make sure the agent has experience of selling property like yours.
-Check there are properties similar to yours in the window or on their website.
+Check there are properties similar to yours on their website.

 - Do not feel pressured to hire the estate agent you bought your house from.
 Obviously, if you were impressed by how they sold your house to you, you might decide to go with them again